 Safari Professional Stainless Steel Nail Trimmer

-- Nail Cutter for Dogs: Offers a...
+- Safe Nail Clippers for Dogs: This large...

 The Safari is a top ranked nail clipper for dogs and cats.
 The clippers are durable, sharp and very comfortable to hold.